divin/divingavran/README.md

 # My Personal Website

 This is my personal website built using [Reflex](https://reflex.dev), a Python framework for writing web apps and websites.
-It showcases my work, provides information about me, and serves as a platform to connect with others.
+It showcases my work, and provides information about me.
+I plan to add more features in the future.

 ## Technologies Used
 * **Reflex**: A Python web framework designed for building modern web applications and websites.